-So, we’re now in December!
-Have you made your plans yet for the next few weeks?
-If you haven’t, why not plan a trip to the charming coastal destination of Plettenberg Bay?
+Got a holiday coming up or planning a long weekend?
+Why not plan a trip to the charming coastal destination of Plettenberg Bay?
 This holiday gem is one of the many highlights of the Garden Route with a wealth of unforgettable attractions.
 If you’re wondering what to do in Plettenberg Bay, don’t worry, we’ve got you covered.
-In no particular order, here are many of the top things to do in Plettenberg Bay over the festive season.
+In no particular order, here are many of the top things to do in Plettenberg Bay.

 Get ready to experience a delightful variety of Plettenberg Bay activities, from outdoor adventures to relaxing pleasures.